How to Leverage the Crowdsourcing Model for Success

 Crowdfunding is one of the most prominent forms of crowdsourcing today, given the number of crowdfunding platforms on the internet.
 The concept is simple: collect small amounts of capital from a large group of people to fund a specific project or cause.

+Q: What is an example of crowdsourcing with crowdfunding?
 A: Kickstarter demonstrates the concept of crowdfunding beautifully.
 The platform allows independent creators to move their ideas through the innovation pipeline with funds collected from interested individuals.
 Recently, solo creator Sugary Carousel launched a simple Kickstarter campaign for three plush animals—a cat, a cow, and a bunny.
 The campaign goal was $1,000, but it quickly amassed over $100,000 after the prototype designs spread like wildfire through social media.
+This is just one of many crowdsourcing innovation examples you can explore to see the power of community-driven funding.
 If you take anything away from this success story, it's that you should never underestimate the power of cuteness—and crowdsourcing, obviously.
-But mostly cuteness.
+But mostly cuteness. |

 What Is the Crowdsourcing Business Model?